moarychan/issue-azure-storage-native/README.md

 Docker should be installed, see [System Requirements](https://docs.spring.io/spring-native/docs/0.11.4/reference/htmlsingle/#getting-started-buildpacks-system-requirements) for more details.

 - Build the native application

-NOTE: If you want to build a lightweight container containing a native executable, Please avoid using [DefaultAzureCredential](https://microsoft.github.io/spring-cloud-azure/current/reference/html/index.html#defaultazurecredential) for authentication first.

-Add the `spring.cloud.azure.storage.blob.account-key` configuration, and replace the relevant values in *application.yml* according to the saved output variable value.
-You can find these values in the temp file *terraform/terraform.tfstate*, or you can visit the Azure portal to get them.

 Run `mvn -Pbuildpack package spring-boot:build-image`, see [Build the native application](https://docs.spring.io/spring-native/docs/0.11.4/reference/htmlsingle/#_build_the_native_application) for more details.